-The ACL 2016 style defines a printed ruler which should be presented in the version submitted for review.
+The NAACL-HLT 2019 style defines a printed ruler which should be presented in the version submitted for review.
 The ruler is provided in order that reviewers may comment on particular lines in the paper without circumlocution.
 If you are preparing a document without the provided style files, please arrange for an equivalent ruler to appear on the final output pages.
 The presence or absence of the ruler should not change the appearance of any other content on the page.
 The camera ready copy should not contain a ruler.
-(LATEX users may uncomment the \eaclfinalcopy command in the document preamble.)
+(LATEX users may uncomment the \aclfinalcopy command in the document preamble.)

 Reviewers: note that the ruler measurements do not align well with lines in the paper - this turns out to be very difficult to do well when the paper contains many figures and equations, and, when done, looks ugly.
-In most cases one would expect that the approximate location will be adequate, although you can also use fractional references (e.g., the first paragraph on this page ends at mark 114.5), although in most cases one would expect that the approximate location will be adequate.
+In most cases one would expect that the approximate location will be adequate, although you can also use fractional references (e.g., the first paragraph on this page ends at mark 108.5).